-The President’s Open Government initiative represents a significant shift in the way Federal agencies conduct business and engage the public.
+The President’s Open Government initiative represents a significant shift in the way federal agencies conduct business and engage the public.
 In its first Open Government Plan, the Department of Transportation (DOT) recognized that the Open Government initiative is about more than adopting new tools and emerging technologies—it is about effecting real policy and internal culture change to ensure that our Department truly becomes even more transparent, participatory, and collaborative, both internally and externally.
 Building on that strong foundation, our second Open Government Plan looked at the public engagement impact of, and public value generated by, enhancing DOT’s openness.
-Our third Open Government Plan looks at how Open Government can help DOT become more efficient, effective, and generate economic development.
+Our third Open Government Plan looked at how Open Government can help DOT become more efficient, effective, and generate economic development.
 This fourth Open Government Plan highlights our ongoing efforts to build an effective open data program and make public engagement a core part of the way the Department does business.

 DOT is pursuing a number of Open Government initiatives in the next two years.
 We are pleased to announce the following activities that will continue to foster openness with our employees, stakeholders, and the general public:

-The following pages describe DOT’s point of view on the links between Open Government and efficiency, effectiveness, and economic development – including accountability and transparency for infrastructure project delivery (Chapter 1); approach to developing the third Open Government Plan (Chapter 2); initiatives and activities, including our flagship initiative (Chapter 3); and retrospective review of our previous Open Government Plans (Chapter 4).
+The following pages describe DOT’s point of view on the links between Open Government and public engagement (Chapter 1); approach to developing the fourth Open Government Plan (Chapter 2); initiatives and activities, including our flagship initiative (Chapter 3); and retrospective review of our previous Open Government Plans (Chapter 4).
 We have met nearly all the commitments described in our previous Open Government Plans.
 As with our previous Open Government Plans, this Plan is a living document.
 As we continue on the path towards increased transparency, participation, collaboration, and innovation, we will refine and enhance our strategic efforts.
-We welcome public comments regarding the content of this Plan at firstname.lastname@example.org.
+We welcome public comments regarding the content of this Plan at email@example.com.

 Introduction to the United States Department of Transportation

 The United States Department of Transportation (DOT) occupies a leadership role in global transportation, with about 55,000 dedicated professionals stationed in the U.S. and around the world.
-The President’s fiscal year 2014 budget request includes a total of $77 billion for DOT with an additional $50 billion for immediate transportation investments, and the funding for needed investments in our vital transportation systems while at the same time creating jobs and strengthening our Nation’s economy.
+The President’s fiscal year 2017 budget request includes a total of $98 billion for DOT and the funding for needed investments in our vital transportation systems while at the same time creating jobs and strengthening our Nation’s economy.

 The mission of the Department is to serve the United States by ensuring a fast, safe, efficient, accessible, and convenient transportation system that meets our vital national interests and enhances the quality of life of the American people, today and into the future.

 Since its first official day of operation in 1967, DOT’s transportation programs have evolved to meet the economic demands of the nation.
-Today, DOT comprises the Office of the Secretary (OST), the Surface Transportation Board (STB), the Office of the Inspector General (OIG), and the Operating Administrations (OAs):
+Today, DOT comprises the Office of the Secretary (OST), the Office of the Inspector General (OIG), and the Operating Administrations (OAs):

 - Federal Aviation Administration (FAA)